 “I love making pizza, and I knew if we served good pizza, people would hopefully come.
 We opened at Irwin Street one day and just started selling pizzas out of the window,” he says.
 “It felt really appropriate, given the circumstances of the pandemic, and it kept our labor costs down.”

 Some of the success Glide Pizza enjoys, Birdsong believes, is also due to the shop’s uncomplicated menu, which includes just three pizzas: cheese; garlic; and pepperoni.
 People can then add toppings, like red onions, mushrooms, and sausage.
 A full 20-inch pie comes with pizza ranch and pickled peppers on the side.
-He’s hoping to add a house salad to the menu soon.

 As for the name, Birdsong thinks it’s not a great story.